Course Descriptions: Specialization in Somatic Studies

 DPS 762, 2 units

 Archetypal psychology, as envisioned by James Hillman, moves beyond clinical inquiry and locates its identity within the western imagination, finding affiliation with the arts, culture, and history of ideas.
 Its central aim is the appreciation and development of soul through the cultivation of the life of the imaginal.
-We investigate the history and central ideas of this rich psychological perspective, focusing on concepts such as archetype, image, seeing-through, and the soul of the world, anima mundi.
+We investigate the history of this rich psychological perspective, focusing on ideas such as archetype, image, seeing-through, and the soul of the world, anima mundi, and explore how these ideas find a natural home when applied in somatic practice.

 Post-Jungian Psychology: Marion Woodman and the Embodied Psyche